What is Heart Bypass Surgery?

 - Wear loose-fitting clothes

-- Climb at a slow pace on the staircase and avoid pulling yourself up with arms when using the handrail.
+- Climb at a slow pace on the staircase and avoid pulling yourself up with your arms when using the handrail.

 - Avoid lifting more than 3-5 kg for 6 weeks.